FRRouting/frr/doc/user/sharp.rst

    routes are removed from zebra.
 Route deletion start is noted in the debug log and when all routes have been successfully deleted the debug log will be updated with this information as well.

+.. clicmd:: sharp install stop

+   If sharpd is operating in a repeat loop, stop the repeat and remove any installed routes.

 .. clicmd:: sharp data route